-A brief history of 13440 Holmes Road kicks off our new series celebrating the structures and spaces recognized as the historic “building blocks” behind Martin City’s charm.
+(Originally published in 2019) 13440 Holmes Road is an historic property we consider a building block of Martin City’s charm.
 On the northwest corner of Holmes and 135th Street, right across from Jack Stack Barbecue, you’ll find a landmark that has witnessed Martin City’s twists and turns for decades.

-The Martin Event Space, as it’s currently known, has endured since the days when Martin City was still a “city,” or more accurately, an unincorporated town, long before it was annexed into Kansas City, Missouri in 1967.
-Age alone makes this building central to Martin City’s story, and what it’s been through also makes it a symbol of our community’s resilience.
+The Martin Event Space, as it’s currently known, is rooted in the days when Martin City was still a “city,” or more accurately, an unincorporated town, long before it was annexed into Kansas City, Missouri in 1967.
+Long history alone makes this property central to Martin City’s story, and what it’s been through also makes it a symbol of our community’s resilience.

 The Methodist Church, 1890